 But, what actually Is the difference between cleaning with vodka vs vinegar?
 If there is even one, to begin with.

-After some research and many cleaning sessions of tested, I’ve found out the difference between both cleaning your home with vodka and vinegar is that, well there is none in terms of cleaning.
+After some research and many cleaning sessions of tested and back-checked with experts, I’ve found out the difference between both cleaning your home with vodka and vinegar is that, well there is none in terms of cleaning.
 Both work well as solutions when mixed with there respective formulas (essential oils for vodka and water for vinegar).

 Although personally, Vodka has to take the crown when it comes to being the best household cleaning simply because the smell that the vinegar cleaner emits is something you don’t want to be around just after cleaning making vodka a far more ideal option…if you’re cleaning something it might as well smell nice too!